cnlohr/esp82xx/README.md

 ## Notes

- - Do not forget to use the `--recursive` option when cloning a porject with submodules like this
+This section should mostly concern developers and contributors to this project.

+#### Branches

+If you make small incremental changes and/or experimental ones, push to the `dev` branch rahter than to origin/master:

+   git push origin dev

+You can merge or squash-merge them into `master` once they have been tested and enough changes accumulate.

+    # ...
+Make changes in dev ...
+    # ... test them and be sure they should go into master ...
+    git checkout master
+    git merge --squash dev
+    git commit

+It might be good to create feature brances to develop individual features and merge them to dev and then from there to master or a hotfix branch for important quick-fixes.

+#### Submodule Updates

- - Cope with submodules updates:
+Cope with submodules in top-level projects updates:

  - Changes in the submodule:

     ```
     cd esp82xx
     # Make changes
     git commit -m 'Your Message'
     git push
     ```

  - Then bump the version in the main project root folder:

     ```
     cd esp82xx
     git pull
     cd ..
     git add esp82xx
     git commit -m 'Bumped submodule version'
     git push
     ```

+#### Include Binaries

- - You should **not** include binaries in the project repository itself.
+You should **not** include binaries in the project repository itself.
 There is a make target that builds the binaries and creates a `.zip` file.
 Included that in the release.
 To make a release, just tag a commit with `git tag -a 'v1.3.3.7' -m 'Your release caption'` and push the tag with `git push --tags`.

 After that, the github web-interface will allow you to make a release out of the new tag and include the binary file.
 To make the zip file invoke `make projectname-version-binaries.tgz` (Tab-autocomplete is your friend).

 ### To do